astrotars/stream-ios-encrypted-chat/README.md

 ![](images/login.png)

 This is a simple form that takes any arbitrary name, effectively allowing us to log in as anyone (obviously, this should be an appropriate authentication method for your application).
 First, let's add to `Main.storyboard`.
 We add a "Login View Controller" scene that's backed by a custom controller `LoginViewController` (to be defined).
-This should be nested beneath a Navigation Controller.
+This controller is embedded in a Navigation Controller.
 Your storyboard should look something like this:

 ![](images/login-storyboard.png)